Modeling Inlet and Outlet Boundary Conditions¶

 Once the inlet or outlet has been created, all of its characteristics can be configured through the options in the Property Grid—including boundary condition type, magnitude, operation duration, and more.
 Whether the boundary condition functions as an inlet or an outlet depends on how these parameters are defined.

 If, for example, the boundary condition type is set to Velocity and the direction vector points into the control volume, the boundary acts as an inlet, since fluid enters the domain.
-If the direction is reversed—pointing outward from the control volume—the boundary becomes an outlet.
+If the direction is reversed—pointing outward from the control volume—the boundary acts as an outlet.
 This logic applies broadly to velocity and flow-rate boundary conditions.

 Some boundary condition types are restricted by design: certain options can only be used as inlets (such as inlet single-pulse, inlet multi-pulse, and recirculation return), while others can only be used as outlets.

-Guidelines and Recommendations
+Guidelines and Recommendations¶

-Physical Definition
+Physical Definition¶

 As a general guideline, inlets and outlets should be defined using realistic physical properties, such as velocity, pressure, or flow rate.
 Whenever possible, they should be positioned far from regions of strong disturbances to minimize backflow or artificial acceleration effects.